Puzzle Quest 2: Combat

 Gameplay is similar to that of Challenge of the Warlords.
 Each player takes turns trying to match at least a set of three gems to gain mana or action points or to do damage to the enemy.
 If the player has enough mana, they can use a spell instead, or if they have enough action points, they can use an item that can consist of a weapon (which damages the enemy), a shield (which increases defense for a limited time), or a potion (which adds an amount to a mana reserve or number of life points).
 The tiles have changed from the last game.
 There are Red, Yellow, Blue, Green, and Purple gems, which when collected add a certain amount to that specific mana reserve.
 When skulls are matched, they damage the enemy based on the number of skulls matched and what that player's skull damage bonus is.
 When the action gems are matched (which look like gauntlets), they are added toward that player's action reserve so that player can use specific items.
 Wildcards can appear with a multiplier like the last game.
 Gold and Experience are obtained after battle along with loot items.
 Certain mini-games have different sorts of tiles.
 Matching a set of four gives the player an additional move, while a set of five also generates a wildcard.
 Illegal moves are no longer penalized.
 If there are no moves available on the board, all the mana reserves of each player are lost, and the board is reset.

 Reception

 Puzzle Quest 2 received generally positive reviews, garnering a Metacritic score of 81% for the Xbox 360 release and 74% for the Nintendo DS release.
-IGN's review praised the game's combination of casual puzzle gameplay with added layers of depth and extensive single- and multiplayer modes.
+IGNs review praised the game's combination of casual puzzle gameplay with added layers of depth and extensive single- and multiplayer modes.
 In his review for Eurogamer, Christian Donlan called the game's puzzle mechanics "flavourless" and its fantasy setting "bland," but stated that the game remains "frighteningly talented when it comes to targeting your compulsions."
-Giant Bomb's Brad Shoemaker identified the game as a return to form for Infinite Interactive after what he identified as missteps in Puzzle Quest: Galactrix and Neopets Puzzle Adventure.
+Giant Bombs Brad Shoemaker identified the game as a return to form for Infinite Interactive after what he identified as missteps in Puzzle Quest: Galactrix and Neopets Puzzle Adventure.
 The PC version received positive reviews from GameSpot, which praised the addictive gameplay and from 1UP, whose review states that the game "improves on the original in almost every way."